alyssamadarang/basicformpage-IT202/README.md

 # basicformpage-IT202
-Assignment 1 for IT202 Internet Application
+Assignment 1 for IT202 Internet Applications

+Languages/technologies used: HTML, CSS, Javascript, PHP